baxter100/uk-crypto-tax/README.md

 At each stage the tool adds the gains made to the captial gains total where the sale has occured in the given tax year.

 #### Ambiguities around strategies
-There are various ambiguities around specifics of how gain should be calculated and we highlight them here:
+There are various ambiguities around specifics of how gain should be calculated and we highlight them here.
+If you have any experience here or advice, please get in touch.

 1. The current model uses a FIFO strategy for the same day rule and the bread and breakfast rule stage.
 We are not sure however that this is strictly correct